All you need to know about accessing care during this time.

 While the coronavirus outbreak is changing the way we connect, we’re here to support you during this time.

 The health and wellbeing of our patients and staff remains our first priority and we’ve recently put in place a number of measures to help keep everyone safe, while ensuring we can continue to provide compassionate, collaborative and comprehensive care.

-To help prevent the spread of coronavirus, we will be shifting primarily to Telehealth services, with in-person appointments available upon request and for specialist sessions.
+To help prevent the spread of coronavirus, we will be offering Telehealth services, with in-person appointments still available.

 Importantly, you can continue to contact us via phone or email during normal business hours Monday to Friday.

-Whether you’re an individual or an allied healthcare professional, here’s all the information you need to know about accessing care.
+Whether you’re an individual or a healthcare professional, here’s all the information you need to know about accessing care.